abhishekng54/Manga-Downloader/README.md

 # Manga-Downloader
-Downloads manga/ 4-koma/ web manga (specific chapter) and converts into pdf format for single file viewing and to avoid being proned by advertisements.
+Downloads manga/ 4-koma/ web manga (specific chapter) and converts into pdf format for single file viewing and to avoid being proned by advertisements or pop-ups.

 This script takes manga/ 4-koma/ web manga name as input argument.
 Enter chapter number after when prompted.